sjwines/hourofai/forest/forest2.md

 controller.moveSprite(myDrone)
 ```

-You don’t see the math inside how the controls work, you know that if you move the arrow keys, the drone will move.
+You don’t see the math inside how the controls work; you know that if you move the arrow keys, the drone will move.

 Now we’ll use more that are already made for us!

 ## Check for Overlap
 If the drone touches the data, then we want the data to randomly appear in a new location on the map and increase our score.

-We will practice abstraction here with a custom block, but inside of it hidden is a programming concept called if/then conditionals!
+We will practice abstraction here with a custom block, but inside of it, hidden is a programming concept called if/then conditionals!

 ---